-Circling is a SIMPLE PRACTICE OF COMMUNICATING IN THE ROUND.
+Circling is a SIMPLE group PRACTICE OF COMMUNICATING IN THE ROUND.

-a group of people come together with intention, sit in a circle, pass a talking piece where one person speaks at a time and share their stories.
+people come together with intention, sit in a circle, pass a talking piece where one person speaks at a time and share their truth and stories.

 THROUGH AUTHENTIC SHARING AND LISTENING, A DEEPER CONNECTION IS FORMED and a spiritual awakening is possible.